 They should also be available for questions and support throughout the lifetime of the dog.

-Finding a reputable breeder is not easy, and there are honestly not a lot in this area.
+Finding a reputable breeder is not easy, and there is honestly not a lot in this area.

 Have patience.
 Don’t jump on the first litter you see.
 Keep your options open until you find the perfect match.

 - Because this is a mixed breed that was born from two purebred dogs, you need to look at the parent dogs to find out what your puppy will look like and act like.